Kakashi-07/DEMOS/README.md

 # DEMOS
-This project is currently a work in progress and aims to in building a chatbot which identifies a bird by its image and the user can chat with the bot regarding it.
+This project is currently a work in progress and aims to build a chatbot which identifies a bird by its image and the user can chat with the bot regarding it.